Department of Aerospace Engineering

 AERO 7130 DYNAMICS OF VISCOUS FLUIDS II (3) LEC.
 3. Pr.
 AERO 7120 or AERO 7126.
 Turbulent flows, the Reynolds stresses and turbulence modeling.
 Computation of incompressible and compressible turbulent boundary layers.
 Stability theory and transition.

 AERO 7140 ADVANCED COMPUTATIONAL FLUID DYNAMICS (3) LEC.
 3. Pr.
-AERO 5140 and AERO 6140.
+AERO 5140 or AERO 6140.
 Advanced methods for solving problems in computational fluid dynamics.
 Topics include: discretization approaches, implicit solution techniques, curvilinear coordinate systems, and upwind schemes.

 AERO 7150 COMPRESSIBLE FLUID DYNAMICS (3) LEC.
 3. Pr.
 AERO 4140.
 Departmental approval.
 An introduction to the fundamental of compressible fluid dynamics.
 Application of conservation of mass, momentum and energy for compressible flows.
 May count either AERO 7150 or AERO 7156.